The 3 credit bureaus: Equifax, Experian and TransUnion

 What are the three credit bureaus?

-Are there other credit reporting agencies?
+Are there other types of credit bureaus?

 Besides the three nationwide credit bureaus, there are also specialty reporting agencies that collect much more specific information.
-As the CFPB explains, these agencies might collect data and create reports based on information like apartment rental payments, insurance claims, medical payments and more.
+As the CFPB explains, these agencies collect data and create reports based on information like rental payments, insurance claims, medical payments and more.

 If you’ve never heard of these specialty reports, you’re not alone.
 The CFPB says you might not even know about them unless you find yourself having problems with things like getting a job or renting an apartment.

-What do credit reporting agencies do?
+What do credit bureaus do?

-Lenders then use these reports, along with other information, to help decide things like whether to approve credit applications and what interest rates and credit limit to offer.
+Credit bureaus compile and sell credit reports to help lenders predict how likely you are to repay debts on time.
+Lenders then use these reports, along with other information, to help decide whether to approve credit applications and what interest rates and credit limit to offer.

 • Hard inquiries related to credit applications

-• The date an account is opened
+• The date you opened accounts

-• The loan amount or the credit limit
+• The loan amount or credit limit

 • The account balance